 The U.S. didn’t buy or sell dollars to affect foreign-exchange rates in the fourth quarter, the Federal Reserve Bank of New York said in a report to Congress.

-The New York Fed, which acts for the U.S. Treasury and the Federal Reserve in the $4 trillion daily currency market, intervened in the currency market during the first quarter for the first time since 2000.
-The Fed bought $1 billion of the U.S. currency on March 18, when Group of Seven nations sought to halt the surge in the yen after Japan was struck by the nation’s worst earthquake on record.
+The New York Fed, which acts for the U.S. Treasury and the Fed in the $4 trillion daily currency market, intervened in the currency market in 2011 for the first time since 2000.
+The Fed bought $1 billion of the U.S. currency on March 18, 2011, when Group of Seven nations sought to halt the surge in the yen after Japan was struck by the nation’s worst earthquake on record.

-The swap lines were provided by the Fed as part of measures taken since 2007 to combat the effects of the worst financial crisis since the Great Depression.
+The swap lines were provided by the Fed, also with central banks of Japan, Switzerland, Canada, Mexico and the U.K., as part of measures taken since 2007 to combat the effects of the worst financial crisis since the Great Depression.
 The emergency liquidity tool, which provides dollars as needed, was reintroduced in May 2010 in response to renewed demand by overseas banks for dollar-based funding.

 To contact the editor responsible for this story: Dave Liedtka at firstname.lastname@example.org